 Each measure has been assigned weighting, ranging from 1.5 percent to 10 percent.
 The score for the Access Sub-Index is the aggregate of each measure achieved multiplied by its assigned weighting.
 The targets and weights for each measure are identified in Table 3.

-&lt;sup>5 The Access to Health Services measures, values, and data sources are identified in Table 1.
+5 The Access to Health Services measures and values are identified in Table 1.
+The data sources are identified in the table shown in Appendix 3.

-2019 Access Sub-Index Data Table - for Year 1
+2020 Access Sub-Index Data Table - for Year 2

 TABLE 1